fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.0.0 =
+Adds Base Color drop down to the Attributes panel in the Classic Editor.
+Stops using _post capabilities.
+Changes the registration of the inventory_vehicle post type to use its own capabilities.
+Grants all capabilities to administrator users, but all non-administrators will lose the ability to read, edit, and delete vehicle posts with this update.
+Fixes a bug that blanked vehicle post titles in REST API responses.
+Fixes bugs in Divi integration.
+Output more than one option when the user chooses the Options Array dynamic content value.
+Format price, payment, and MSRP as currency when used as dynamic content values..
+Format odometer as a number when used as a dynamic content value.

 = 14.18.3 =
 Fixes a bug in the [invp_archive] shortcode preventing pagination from working as expected.